silascoder/silascoder/README.md

-- 👋 Hi, I’m @silascoder.
-My previous Github profile can be found at [@noammiller](https://github.com/noammiller) and my Salsa profile can be found [here](https://salsa.debian.org/silascoder).
+- 👋 Hi, I’m Silas.
+My Salsa profile can be found [here](https://salsa.debian.org/silascoder).
 - 👀 I’m interested in security and free software.
 - 🌱 I’m currently learning how to contribute to largescale software projects like Debian.
 - 💞️ I’m looking to collaborate on useful debian packages and freeware.